Flying after surgery FAQs

 Flying after retinal tear laser surgery

 Passengers recovering from retinal tear laser surgery should wait until their medical professional declares it safe for them to fly before flying.
 Doctors may inject a gas bubble into the eye to hold the retina in place while it heals.
 The American Academy of Ophthalmology recommends that patients avoid flying or scuba diving after such a procedure as changes in air pressure changes may cause the gas bubble to expand.
 For this reason, patients should aim to remain at the same altitude until their medical professional has confirmed it is safe for them to fly after their retinal surgery.

 Flying after brain surgery

 Brain surgery is considered major surgery.
 It is generally recommended that patients recovering from major surgery should wait seven to ten days before flying.
 Always consult your medical professional before booking a flight or travelling after surgery.

 Passengers are often encouraged to wait at least one week to ten days before flying after any form of heart surgery.
 In the case of a coronary artery bypass graft, passengers should always wait at least 10 days before traveling and make their medical professional aware of the trip.

 Can you fly after surgery?

 Different airlines will have their own regulations about flying after surgery.
-Whether you are fit enough to fly after surgery will depend heavily on the type of surgery you've had and ther recommendations of your doctor.
-Please also make sure to contact the airline and your travle insurance company before booking your flight.
+Whether you are fit enough to fly after surgery will depend heavily on the type of surgery you've had.
+Always consult your doctor, your health insurance provider and the airline you are flying with before making your flight reservation.

 Need further advice about flying with reduced mobility?
 Please visit our wheelchair assistance page.